First eagle egg of the season arrives on Arconic EagleCam in Davenport

-DAVENPORT, Iowa (KWQC) - The first egg of the season has arrived at Davenport Works, this according to Arconic officials with the Arconic EagleCam.
+DAVENPORT, Iowa (KWQC) - The first egg of the season has arrived at Davenport Works, according to Arconic officials with the Arconic EagleCam.

 Arconic's website was updated Sunday, Feb.
-23 with the news reading in part "the egg was laid about 2:30pm nest time this afternoon.
+23 with the news reading in part, "the egg was laid about 2:30 p.m. nest time this afternoon.
 Liberty and Justice seem to like a challenge.
-Cleary it is not easy keeping your balance in a nest while it is being pushed around by 50 mph wind gusts."
+Clearly it is not easy keeping your balance in a nest while it is being pushed around by 50 mph wind gusts."

-Officials say if there is going to be a second egg, they'll expect to see it Tuesday or Wednesday and if there is a third egg, they'll expect to see it 2-3 days after the second egg.
+Officials say if there is going to be a second egg, they'll expect to see it Tuesday or Wednesday, and if there is a third egg, they'll expect to see it two to three days after the second egg.

 "If all goes well," the post reads, "we would be looking for a hatch during the first few days of April."